-Studies show that couples counseling can save, and even strengthen, relationships, but many couples seek help too late.
-This might be because we incorrectly assume therapy is only for individuals who suffer from mental health problems or, in the context of couples therapy, as a last resort to completely broken relationships.
+Studies show that couples counseling can save—and even strengthen—relationships.
+However, many couples seek help too late.
+Maybe we incorrectly assume therapy is only for individuals who suffer from mental health problems or, in the context of couples therapy, as a last resort to save a completely broken relationship.

-But if you’ve even considered asking a third party for relationship advice, there is no reason to wait to see a couples counselor.
-Even if you haven’t talked to your partner about couples counseling, but think it might help your relationship, it can be a good idea to seek a consultation on your own.
+But, if you’ve even considered asking a third party for relationship advice, there’s reason to see a couples counselor.
+Even if you haven’t talked to your partner about couples counseling, but think it might help your relationship, it can be a good idea to seek a consultation.

 Consider couples counseling if…